 - Full biting and chewing force

 - Long-lasting restoration

 A dental bridge looks like a natural tooth.
 The tooth replacement is subtly fused to the supporting dental crowns.
 Someone would have to look very close to see the connection.
 Since it’s bonded in your mouth, it doesn’t come loose, and you can bite and chew normally–you won’t have to give up foods or take out a denture to eat.
 Plus, dental bridges are long-lasting.
 They usually last a decade or more.

 However, dental bridges do have limitations.
 Dental bridges:

 - Require modification of natural teeth

-- Can shorten life of supporting teeth
+- Can shorten the life of supporting teeth

 - Don’t stimulate gums and jawbone

-- Can only be used in limited situations
+- Only usable in limited situations

 When we place a dental bridge, we have to remove natural tooth enamel to place the supporting crowns.
 Dental enamel is precious and irreplaceable, so we’d rather not remove it unnecessarily.
 Bridges put extra strain on the supporting teeth.
 Sometimes, this means those supporting teeth don’t last as long.